-22 PERSONAL INTERESTS OF EMPLOYEES
+23 PERSONAL INTERESTS OF EMPLOYEES

-- 22.1 Board members are made aware of their disclosure duties and obligations in relation to Conflict at the time of joining CTSE and on an ongoing basis.
+- 23.1 Board members are made aware of their disclosure duties and obligations in relation to Conflict at the time of joining CTSE and on an ongoing basis.
 Board members are required to disclose to the Board any material personal financial interests, such as being a director or a substantial shareholder of another company, which is applying to become, an Authorised User or Issuer.
 A Board member is also required to act in accordance with section 75 of the Companies Act if the Board member has a personal financial interest in a matter being considered by the Board.
-If a Board member becomes aware of an actual or potential Conflict, he or she must immediately notify the Company Secretary. - 22.2 Staff: CTSE adopts a code of conduct setting standards of behaviour required of all officers and Employees including: - 22.2.1 acting in the best interests of CTSE and with honesty, integrity and fairness; - 22.2.2 complying with the laws and regulations which apply to CTSE and its operations, including not participating in any illegal or unethical activity; - 22.2.3 not entering into any arrangement or participating in any activity that would conflict with the interests of CTSE, or would cause CTSE to breach or contraveneits Exchange Licence obligations; - 22.2.4 not acting in a way which would be likely to affect CTSE's reputation negatively; - 22.2.5 not taking advantage of CTSE's property, information or one's position (or opportunities arising from these) for personal gain or to compete with CTSE; and - 22.2.6 not taking advantage of or misusing a third party's property or information. - 22.3 Under such a code of conduct, Employees will be required to disclose their personal financial interests relating to CTSE and Securities and Conflicts (actual or perceived) and must not be involved in any decision involving those personal interests or Conflicts. - 22.4 If an Employee becomes aware of an actual or potential Conflict, they must immediately notify the Head of IRD.
+If a Board member becomes aware of an actual or potential Conflict, he or she must immediately notify the Company Secretary. - 23.2 Staff: CTSE adopts a code of conduct setting standards of behaviour required of all staff including: - 23.2.1 acting in the best interests of CTSE and with honesty, integrity and fairness; - 23.2.2 complying with the laws and regulations which apply to CTSE and its operations, including not participating in any illegal or unethical activity; - 23.2.3 not entering into any arrangement or participating in any activity that would conflict with the interests of CTSE, or would cause CTSE to breach or contravene its Exchange Licence obligations; - 23.2.4 not acting in a way which would be likely to affect CTSE's reputation negatively; - 23.2.5 not taking advantage of CTSE's property, information or one's position (or opportunities arising from these) for personal gain or to compete with CTSE; and - 23.2.6 not taking advantage of or misusing a third party's property or information. - 23.3 If a staff member becomes aware of an actual or potential Conflict, they must immediately notify the Compliance Officer.

-23 ANNUAL ASSESSMENTS
+24 ANNUAL ASSESSMENTS

-- 23.1 The Compliance Committee and Audit Committee will be required to annually assess the efficacy of the policies, processes and measures in terms of this Conflicts Policy. - 23.2 The Compliance Committee will be responsible for preparing a conflicts of interest assessment report annually as required in terms of the FMA (Conflicts of Interest Assessment Report). - 23.3 The Compliance Committee must annually submit the Conflicts of Interest Assessment Report to the registrar and publish it on the CTSE website, and any other media CTSE considers appropriate.
+- 24.1 The Compliance Committee is required to annually assess the efficacy of the policies, processes and measures in terms of this Conflicts Policy. - 24.2 The Compliance Committee is responsible for overseeing the preparation a conflicts of interest assessment report annually as required in terms of the FMA (Conflicts of Interest Assessment Report). - 24.3 The Compliance Committee must ensure that annually the Conflicts of Interest Assessment Report is submitted to the registrar and published on the CTSE website, and any other media CTSE considers appropriate.

-24 COMPLAINT PROCESS
+25 COMPLAINT PROCESS